 Summer, Spring and Fall.

 During these seasons the proper attire, weather pending is mainly all one will need.
 The summer season will get hot, plan of some sunscreen and plenty of water.
 Most footwear can be worn on the route up, the standard route up to the peak will not warrant anything special.
 A good set of trekking poles can come in handy as well.
 Down below the area can get muddy during the early/mid spring season or just after a fresh storm, plan on dealing with that aspect accordingly.
-There is minimal bushwacking involved along the ridge area, pants can help with that issue though not really needed.
+There is minimal bushwacking involved along the ridge area, but avoid the plentiful cactus type plant that can create problems for you, those barbs hurt.

 This is the best time perhaps to hit up this peak while the higher Wasatch Peaks are rampant with avalanche danger.
 Virtually no avalanche danger exists on this route/peak.
 One thing interesting about the mountain is that not much snow accumulates at the base, however once in the vicinity of the upper ridge area the snow reaches a greater depth making snowshoes or skies needed unless you don't mind post holing for a portion of the route.
 Proper winter attire will be needed though nothing too advanced.